gaehlerm/SoftwareEngineering/README.md

 Implementation of interfaces shouldn't blindly follow the "is a" principle.
 This is only a rule of thumb and not sufficient.
 Instead the implementations really have to share the same interface.

-For example credit cards and paypal should not implement the same payment system interface, even though they are both payment methods.
-The credit card requires a card number, while paypal requires an email address.
+For example credit cards and Paypal should not implement the same payment system interface, even though they are both payment methods.
+The credit card requires a card number, while Paypal requires an email address.
 This leads to the situation where you don't know what the payment interface should take as an input argument.

 ```py
 class Payment: